EXCLUSIVE-Ukraine's Zelenskiy tells Russia "just stop the bombing" before more ceasefire talks | Law-Order

 "This means that we have our territorial integrity, that our borders are protected, we have special relations with all our neighbours, we are completely safe, and the guarantors that give us security, they guarantee this legally."
 The 44-year-old president was unshaven and wore a simple khaki T shirt, trousers and combat boots for the interview, which took place in a building heavily guarded by the military.

-FIGHT TO THE END Russia has not made quick early gains or captured major cities in what it calls a special military operation to demilitarise and "denazify" Ukraine.
+FIGHT TO THE END Russia has not made quick early gains or captured major cities in what it calls a special military operation against its neighbour.

 While Ukraine has stood alone on the battlefield, it has pressed Europe to recognise that its own security is tied to that of the West.
 "It is very important to know that if Ukraine falls, then all these (Russian) troops will be on the borders of your NATO member countries .... and you will be facing the same question there," Zelenskiy said.